* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Fearfulness, anxiety, and related behavior issues require counterconditioning and desensitization (and possibly medication) before the dog is able to learn.
 In other words, training by itself does not fix behavior issues.
 An experienced trainer, behavior consultant, and/or Veterinary Behaviorist may be necessary.
 It’s worth noting here that not all behavior issues are caused by trauma.
 Genetics, lack of proper socialization, health issues, and learning history are all factors.
 A puppy is not a blank slate, and these same factors apply to their development.
 Dogs experience stress, and those experiences affect their ability to learn.

-Provide comfortable, separate but accessible spaces for your new dog to enjoy quiet time away from other pets using gates, pens, crates, or separate rooms.
+Provide comfortable, separate-but-accessible spaces for your new dog to enjoy quiet time away from other pets using gates, pens, crates, or separate rooms.
 Introductions to other pets should happen slowly over a period of weeks.
+You might make use of crate time, larger x-pens, or dog-proofed separate rooms during your new family member’s initial adjustment.

 Kathy Sdao’s See Mark And Reward Training (SMART) is the best example of this simple type of training.
 Eye contact, responding to their name, resting in one of the comfy spots you’ve made for them (a crate or a bed), are all great behaviors to reinforce.